BoGrape: Bayesian optimization over graphs with shortest-path encoded: Methodology

 \begin{lemma} SP and SSP kernels are positive definite (PD). \end{lemma} \begin{proof} \citet{borgwardt2005shortest} prove the SP kernel is PD.
 The SSP kernel is a special case of the SP kernel where all nodes have the same label, hence is also PD. \end{proof}

-Observe that both the SP and SSP kernels are linear kernels if we pre-process all shortest paths in each graph and count the number of each length of shortest path.
-Such linearity simplifies the optimization step (which still requires the non-trivial representation of shortest paths), but reduces the representation ability of the graph kernels and limits the maximal rank of the covariance matrix.
-Motivated by the practically strong performance of exponential kernels such as RBF kernel, Mat\'{e}rn kernel, graph diffusion kernel \citep{oh2019combinatorial}, etc., we propose the following two nonlinear graph kernels based on SP and SSP kernels:
+Observe that both the SP and SSP kernels are linear kernels if we pre-compute all shortest paths in each graph and count the number of occurrence for each shortest path length.
+Such linearity simplifies the optimization step (which still requires the non-trivial representation of shortest paths), but reduces the representation ability of the kernels and limits the maximal rank of the Gram matrix.
+Motivated by the practically strong performance of exponential kernels such as RBF, Mat\'{e}rn, graph diffusion kernel \citep{oh2019combinatorial}, etc., we propose two nonlinear graph kernels based on SP and SSP kernels:

 where variance $\sigma_k^2$ is added to control the magnitude of kernel value.
-Note that we could also add variance to SP and SSP kernels, but it would be absorbed by $\alpha, \beta$.

 \begin{lemma} ESP and ESSP kernels are PD. \end{lemma} \begin{proof} SP and SSP kernels can be rewritten into linear forms, so ESP and ESSP are exponential kernels, which are known to be PD \citep{fukumizu2010kernel}. \end{proof}